Unmasking Backdoors: An Explainable Defense via Gradient-Attention Anomaly Scoring for Pre-trained Language Models: Appendix

 \subsection{Implementation Details of Backdoor Defense}

 We summarize the implementation details of our defense approach.
 As described in the main paper, we evaluate our method on two representative NLP tasks: \textbf{sentiment analysis} and \textbf{topic classification}, using the SST-2, IMDb, and AG's News datasets.
 For each dataset, we reserve 20\% of the original training data to construct the clean validation set $\mathcal{D}_{\text{clean}}^{\text{val}}$, which is used to determine the anomaly score threshold ($\tau$).
 The threshold $\tau$ is set to the 95\textsuperscript{th} percentile of the anomaly scores computed on a clean validation set for \textsc{BERT}, \textsc{RoBERTa}, \textsc{DistilBERT}, and \textsc{DeBERTa}.
-For \textsc{ALBERT}, we adopt a lower threshold at the 65th percentile, as we observe that while backdoor trigger tokens continue to dominate in token-level attribution scores, the overall sentence-level anomaly scores tend to be lower.
+This follows the standard mean + 2\,standard-deviation principle (95\textsuperscript{th}) commonly used in anomaly detection.
+For \textsc{ALBERT}, whose shared-layer architecture; a single attention block reused across all layers; produces a noticeably compressed attribution distribution, since it lacks the diversity of signals present in multi-layer encoders such as \textsc{BERT} or \textsc{DistilBERT}.
+As a result, \textsc{ALBERT}’s anomaly scores are systematically lower and less dispersed, and a slightly lower threshold is required to separate clean and poisoned samples.
+We therefore use the 65\textsuperscript{th} percentile, which closely aligns with the standard mean + 1\,standard-deviation (68th percentile) rule.
 All experiments are implemented in the PyTorch framework using the Hugging Face Transformers library.
 We perform the defense evaluations on a single NVIDIA A100 GPU.